 Box-Toppers ranked Acuna ahead of Dodgers pitcher Walker Buehler for NL Rookie of the Year, even though Buehler had more 2018 Box-Toppers points (15.1 vs. 9.2).
 That’s because the Rookie of the Year is normally a batter’s award, much like the Most Valuable Player.
 In cases like this, we give batters the benefit of a doubt and rank them ahead of a pitcher with more Box-Toppers points if they have at least half the points earned by the top pitcher.
 In this case, Acuna did.

 Buehler was Box-Toppers’ top rookie in 2018.
-His 15.1 Box-Toppers points ranked 16th among all players and sixth among NL pitchers.
+His 15.1 Box-Toppers points ranked 15th among all players and fifth among NL pitchers.

 Using the logic just described, given some more thought, perhaps Box-Toppers would not have ranked Ohtani top rookie, discounting the points he earned as pitcher and instead would have voted for the next-highest ranked AL rookie, Twins catcher Mitch Garver, who had 7.5 Box-Toppers points, 102nd among all players and eighth among AL batters.
 Garver received no votes for AL Rookie of the Year.